JackIHill/Cerebellum-Project-Plotting/README.md

 - Calling the plot_variables() function without passing any arguments will by default:
     - Produce 3 plots (all combinations for the relevant data).
-    - These 3 plots will not be logged.
+    - These 3 plots will not be logged unless specified otherwise.
     - Plots will output to a new window.
     - Hide 'plt.show()' to hide output.